ouhft/COPE/docs/deployment.rst

 Grab the file server and some other useful apps::

-    sudo apt-get install nginx
+    sudo apt-get install nginx sqlite3
     sudo apt-get install pwgen htop curl rsync nmon dnsutils \
-          screen tmux ack-grep whois sqlite3 sshfs openssh-client \
+          screen tmux ack-grep whois sshfs openssh-client \
           openssh-server libssl-dev libreadline-dev aptitude fail2ban \
           libxml2-dev libxslt-dev graphviz graphviz-dev csstidy \
-          emacs23-nox vim ncurses-dev iotop nload iptraf-ng nethogs
+          emacs23-nox vim ncurses-dev iotop nload iptraf-ng nethogs tree

-Note that we got sqlite3 in that last batch of utils (in place of the postgres option from the guide)
+Note that we got sqlite3 in place of the postgres option from the guide.

 We want to stop nginx from being run at server startup though, and let Supervisor handle that later on, so we need to disable the link for init.d ::